 The adoption of these standards did not have significant impact on the financial statements or performance of the Authority.

-Several other amendments and interpretations apply for the first time in 2022, but do not have an impact on the financial statements of the Authority.
 The Authority has not early adopted any standards, interpretations or amendments that have been issued but are not yet effective.

-Standards, interpretations and amendments to published standards as adopted by the EU which are not yet effective

-Up to date of approval of these financial statements, certain new standards, amendments and interpretations to existing standards have been published but which are not yet effective for the current reporting year and which the Authority has not early adopted but plans to adopt upon their effective dale.
+Standards, interpretations and amendments to published standards as adopted by the EU which are not yet effective amendments, and interpretations to existing standards that have been published but are not yet in effect for the current reporting year.
+The Authority has not early adopted these changes but intends to do so once they become effective.
 The changes resulting from these standards are not expected to have a material effect on the financial statements of the Authority.
 The new and amended standards follow: